needle-tools/shadergraph-markdown/Readme.md

 2. You should see the property display change in the Blackboard, to differentiate it from actual properties in your shader.
 2. Save your shader, and select a material that uses this shader — done!

+To see a more complex example, you can also import the sample shown in this Readme via `Package Manager > ShaderGraph Markdown > Samples`.

 ## Attribute Reference
 1. `## Foldout`
    A foldout header